Saba Kharebashvili: Early life

 Kharebashvili was born on 3 September 2008 in Tbilisi, Georgia.
 Growing up, he regarded Portugal international Cristiano Ronaldo as his football idol and supported Spanish La Liga side Real Madrid.

 Club career

 As a youth player, Kharebashvili joined the youth academy of Dinamo Tbilisi and started his senior career with the club's reserve team in 2024 before being promoted to the first team the same year.
 On 26 April 2024, he debuted for them during a 0–0 home draw with Telavi in the league.
 During his first season with them, he helped them reach the final of the 2024 Georgian Cup, where they lost on penalty shots to Spaeri after a 2–2 draw.

 On 11 July 2024, Kharebashvili set a new record in the history of UEFA club competitions as the youngest player making appearance at 15 years, ten months and 8 days.

 At the end of the 2024 season, Kharebashvili was recognized by the Georgian Football Federation as U17 Player of the Year and awarded the Aleksandre Chivadze golden medal.

+On February 9th 2026, İstanbul Başakşehir announced that they had agreed a deal with Dinamo Tbilisi to sign Kharebashvili on a future deal for the 2026 season once he becomes 18.